influxdata/telegraf/plugins/inputs/modbus/README.md

 (i.e. with the `--debug` option).
 Please be aware that connection tracing will produce a lot of messages and should __NOT__ be used in production environments.

-Please use `pause_between_requests` with care.
-Ensure the total gather time, including the pause(s), does not exceed the configured collection interval.
+Please use `pause_after_connect` / `pause_between_requests` with care.
+Ensure
+the total gather time, including the pause(s), does not exceed the configured collection interval.
 Note that pauses add up if multiple requests are sent!

 ## Configuration styles